Whole30 Blackened Shrimp Tacos

 • 1 1/2 cups red cabbage, thinly shredded

-• 2 ripe avocado, sliced or mashed
+• 2 avocado, pitted, sliced

 • 1 fresh mango, diced small